DrugLib.com — Drug Information Portal

 CONTRAINDICATIONS

-AVODART is contraindicated for use in women and children.
+AVODART is contraindicated for use in:

 -- advertisement -- The American Red Cross